CJ30/real-time-running-location-simulation-and-monitoring-system/README.md

 ### Running Location Simulator:
-* Built with: Spring Boot, Spring Cloud Netflix Eureka When runner sends running simulation request, Simulator starts to simulate running process of that runner and eventually sends simulation result to Distribution Service.
+-> Built with: Spring Boot, Spring Cloud Netflix Eureka <br />
+When runner sends running simulation request, Simulator starts to simulate running process of that runner and eventually sends simulation result to Distribution Service.
 Since there would be multiple runners running at the same time, the simulation task is designed to execute on asynchronous task executor.

 * **PathService**: